API Documentation

 Webhook security

-Each webhook gets a signing secret (prefixed whsec_) returned when you create it.
+A webhook created with POST /api/v1/webhooks gets a signing secret (prefixed

 Headers